 Apart from redevelopment, we also seek to rehabilitate some of the older estates which are still structurally sound to minimise impacts on the residents.
 In 2006, the large-scale rehabilitation of Moon Lok Dai Ha in Tsuen Wan was completed.
 Works included the installation of additional lifts, upgrading of the security and fire systems, and improvement of the external walls and lobbies.
 Following that, we completed the rehabilitation projects at Ming Wah Dai Ha and Kwun Lung Lau Phase II in 2010 and 2011 respectively.
 Since then, we have also installed shuttle lifts and improved the environment of various estates with barrier-free access as far as possible.

 For Ming Wah Dai Ha located in Shau Kei Wan, we have commenced a three-phased redevelopment project.
-Two new buildings will be built in Phase I to provide 966 rental units for rehousing the residents affected by the redevelopment project, which are expected to be completed in 2020 to make way for Phase II works.
+Two new buildings will be built in Phase I to provide 966 rental units for rehousing the residents affected by the redevelopment project, which were completed in 2021 to make way for Phase II works.

 Support from the District Council for the revised Master Layout Plan of Phases II and III has been obtained and the approval of Town Planning Board is being sought.
 The revision will shorten the redevelopment process by 4 years, advancing the completion to 2032.
 By then, a total of 3,919 flats will be provided, adding an extra of 700 flats to the estate.